JamesNZL/algovision/docs/Scopes/Software/Figma.md

 # Figma

-- Used for to mock-up and design the matrix topology.
+- Used to mock-up and design the matrix topology.

 ![[Pasted image 20231008235531.png]]